thomas-darling/translation-loader/example/readme.md

 2. Execute the command: `webpack --env.locale=en-GB`

-   This will import content from the file `./translation/import/en-GB.json` and produce a localized bundle in the `./artifacts` folder.
+   This will produce a bundle in the `./artifacts` folder, localized using the translated content from the import file, which in this example is `./translation/import/en-GB.json`.